rfotino/consolite-compiler/docs/spec.md

 Variables have either global scope or they have scope local to a function.
 Loops and code blocks surrounded with `{ }` do not have their own scope, but have the same scope as the containing function.

+### Global Variables

+Global variables are declared outside of a function, and if they have an initial value it must be known at compile time.
+This means the initialization expression cannot use any dereferencing operators, address-of operators, assignment operators, function calls.
+Uninitialized global variables will have an initial value of zero.

+### Local Variables

-Uninitialized global variables will be zeroed out by default, since they won't use the stack.
-The values of uninitialized local variables are indeterminate, since it depends on what was on the stack leading up to the allocation of storage for the local variable.
+Local variables must be declared at the top of a function, before any other statements.
+They can include an initial value, which does not need to be known at compile-time.
+The values of uninitialized local variables are indeterminate, since they depend on what was on the stack leading up to the allocation of storage for the local variable.

 ## Control Flow